 When a Colgate account and/or a purchase order number cannot be taken by a vendor, cash advances can be requested.
-It is important to remember that all cash advances can only be utilized for expenses approved by the BAC.
-The maximum amount a single student can request is \$350.
-A Colgate University form will be given to the member of an organization by their student organization adviser.
+It is important to remember that all cash advances can only be utilized for expenses approved by the BAC (in the case of Student Activity Fee funds) or the alternative funding source.
+The maximum amount a single student can request is \$350.00.
+A Colgate University form will be given to a member of an organization by their student organization adviser.
 The form and the student's valid 'Gate Card must be presented at the cashier's window in the basement of the James B. Colgate building.
-All receipts and/or cash, equal to the amount advanced must be returned to the student organization's adviser.
+All receipts and/or cash, equal to the amount advanced, must be returned to the student organization's adviser.
 Failure to do so will result in the amount advanced being billed to the individual student's account.
 No exceptions will be made for lost receipts.